Have you ever heard of environmental graphic design?

 Contrary to the name, environmental graphic design does not involve using mother nature (or nature’s environment) to design.
 However, it is a design profession that merges interior design, architecture, and graphic design.
-Simply, environmental graphic design consists of using built environments and communication to effectively display a message to the viewer.
-Traffic patterns and visual information is taken in to consideration along with colors and sometimes branding to further enhance the intended message or story.
+Simply, the environmental graphic design consists of using built environments and communication to effectively display a message to the viewer.
+Traffic patterns and visual information is taken into consideration along with colors and sometimes branding to further enhance the intended message or story.

 Environmental design can be applied to a multitude of atmospheres that range from museums, corporate spaces, retail stores, hospitals, and everything in between.

-To further dive in to the realms of environmental graphic design and help to clarify this misunderstood design area, here are four categories that environmental graphic design can be broken down into.
+To further dive into the realms of environmental graphic design and help to clarify this misunderstood design area, here are four categories that environmental graphic design can be broken down into.